TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 140/Psalms 140.8.md

 ---

-Grant not, O Jehovah, the desires of the wicked; Further not his evil device, [lest] they exalt themselves. {{Selah
+Yahweh, don't grant the desires of the wicked.
+Don't let their evil plans succeed, or they will become proud.
+Selah.